Indiana’s Trusted Personal Injury Advocates Since 1963.

 At times, insurance claims are swiftly settled and paid without issue.
 However, more often than not, insurance companies are reluctant to pay out claims — a denial could even stem from a miniscule paperwork issue.
 A denied insurance claim can occur for a plethora of sometimes head-scratching and confusing reasons.

 For example, a 2022 report from the Kaiser Family Foundation showed that a staggering average of 18% (and up to 80%) of federal, in-network health insurance claims were denied.
-On the other hand, in 2021, the auto insurance industry incurred almost $200 million in losses, ostensibly from claims.
+On the other hand, statistics from 2021 show that the auto insurance industry incurred almost $200 million in losses, ostensibly from claims.

 • Improper coding, clinical validation issues, and patient registration issues: